azmigproject/promax-pbspro/Compute-Grid-Infra/README.md

 If **nfsonmaster** is choosen, an NFS mount point named **/data** will be created.

 BeeGFS will be checked later once the storage nodes will be deployed.

+If **otherstorage** is chosen, Other storage like Softnas can be mounted.

 ## Optionally deploy the BeeGFS nodes